hashicorp/terraform/website/source/docs/providers/openstack/r/blockstorage_volume_attach_v2.html.markdown

 The following arguments are supported:

-* `region` - (Required) The region in which to obtain the V2 Block Storage client.
+* `region` - (Optional) The region in which to obtain the V2 Block Storage client.
 A Block Storage client is needed to create a volume attachment.
-    If omitted, the `OS_REGION_NAME` environment variable is used.
+    If omitted, the `region` argument of the provider is used.
 Changing this creates a new volume attachment.

 * `attach_mode` - (Optional) Specify whether to attach the volume as Read-Only (`ro`) or Read-Write (`rw`).
 Only values of `ro` and `rw` are accepted.